 - Best activity for adults – Stay on Hamilton Island

-- Best area for marine life – Green Island
+- Area for marine life – Green Island

-- Best all-around accommodation – Reef View Hotel
+- Best place to stay – Reef View Hotel

 1. Explore Lady Musgrave Island